workingDog/nendohakari/README.md

 Pressing the **drawing tool** button displays a canvas on which you can draw the various parts of your clay work.
 The different colours represent the different parts of the work.
 A colour picker is provided to select the colour you desired.
-The results will be aggregated based on the drawing colours.
+The results will be aggregated based on the chosen colours.
 That means all shapes of the same colour will be "added together" in the results.

 The typical work flow is to first select a colour, then draw the desired shape and press the **link** button